bujosa/acme-explorer/README.md

 - sponsor@test.com
 - admin@test.com

+## Documentation

+The API is documented with Swagger.
+Check it out on: `http://localhost:3000/docs/`.

 ## Troubleshooting
 If when starting the container, an error appears indicating that there is a package/library missing, run the following command in a different command shell and install the missing packages.
    ```